 What key messages are important to share with stakeholder?

 Communication is key to success!
 And communication should ideally go beyond the ‘traditional’ M&E or donor reporting to support learning across teams, organisations and within the civil society sector.
-It is thus encouraged to identify ways to repurpose and share M&E data – in easy-to-read case studies, visually appealing infographics, concise and digestible reports, short video clips, interactive webinars etc. Other examples of possible communication products include: real-time dashboards embedded on project websites, showcasing impact stories within organisational intranets, regular social media updates, blog posts, learning briefs or failure clubs.
+It is thus encouraged to identify ways to repurpose and share M&E data – in easy-to-read case studies, visually appealing infographics, concise and digestible reports, short video clips, interactive webinars etc. Other examples of possible communication products include: real-time dashboards embedded on project websites, showcasing impact stories within organisational intranets, regular social media updates, blog posts, learning briefs or internal failure clubs (i.e. where we made mistakes, where partners were not satisfied with our work, etc.).

 Communicating our results is not only about sharing and being transparent but follows CIVICUS’ approach towards Dynamic Accountability.
 Only if we share our successes and failures and open our organisations up for external feedback and comments will we be able to improve our work.